octobercms/docs/database-attachments.md

         $post->featured_image = Input::file('example_file');
     }

-Alternatively you use the [deferred binding](../database/relations#deferred-binding):
+Alternatively, you can use [deferred binding](../database/relations#deferred-binding) to defer the relationship:

     // Find the Blog Post model
     $post = Post::find(1);